 It may not come as a surprise to you that the environment plays a huge role in your overall health.
-The very air that surrounds you could be the cause of your chronic headaches, your allergies, and even symptoms that feel a little like vertigo.
+The very air that surrounds you could be the cause of your chronic headaches, your allergies, and even symptoms that feel a little like vertigo, which is why understanding the connection between air conditioning allergies and indoor air quality is so important.
 Areas and places with high levels of pollution and allergens can all exaggerate symptoms like these, but what can you really do to alleviate them?

 Focusing on your indoor air quality should be a priority, particularly for individuals who suffer from chronic issues such as these.
 The Environmental Protection Agency has considered indoor air quality as one of the top five environmental risks to public health for the past several years.
 Most homes have indoor air quality that is anywhere from two to five times more polluted than the air outdoors.